 Some of the estimates in the table require comment.
 The participation elasticity from Saffer et al. (2020) can be converted to the more-usual quantity elasticity (to make it comparable to the other estimates in the table) if the fraction of the total elasticity coming from the extensive margin is known.
 For cigarettes, the conventional wisdom holds that about half of the price elasticity stems from the participation elasticity.
 For e-cigarettes, less is known about these margins, but if the same division of total elasticity into its margins holds for ENDS as for cigarettes, Saffer et al.’s (2020) participation elasticity estimate of 0.13 can be converted to a cross-price elasticity (εcig,ENDS) of roughly 0.26.
 These authors also discuss why their estimate is only a lower bound on the true elasticity.

-Allcott and Rafkin’s (2021) estimates are noteworthy because their methodology leads to results that both less certain and outside the range of the other estimates in the literature.
+Allcott and Rafkin’s (2022) estimates are noteworthy because their methodology leads to results that both less certain and outside the range of the other estimates in the literature.
 None of their estimates of εENDS,cig are statistically significant, which means that they cannot reject the null hypotheses that demands for ENDS and cigarettes are independent (which would strain credulity and is not claimed to be the case by the authors).
 However, the lack of significance found in their study results from large standard errors (i.e., imprecision in their estimates) rather than a precise finding of independent demand.
 That is, their results appear to reflect a lack of statistical power more than a confident statement that the null hypothesis is actually true.
-Furthermore, their estimate of εENDS,cig = 0.22, which is lower than all the other estimates in the table, is produced by a model that includes state-specific linear time trends.
-As discussed in Cotti et al. (2022, footnote 4), including such trends may obscure the causal cross-price effects.
-Allcott and Rafkin’s (2021) estimates for εcig,ENDS are, on the other hand, much larger than all the other estimates in the table.
-Due to the outlying nature of these cross-elasticities and the other issues discussed here, coupled with the fact that the study has not undergone peer review yet, they are not adopted here for the computations in the main text.
+Furthermore, their preferred estimate of εENDS,cig = 0.22, which is lower than all the other estimates in the table, is produced by a model that includes state-specific linear time trends.
+As discussed in Cotti et al. (2022, footnote 4), including such trends may obscure the causal cross-price effects (and, indeed, Allcott and Rafkin’s (2022) estimate of εENDS,cig when not including the state trends is much larger, 0.84, and is highly statistically significant).
+Allcott and Rafkin’s (2022) estimates for εcig,ENDS are, on the other hand, much larger than all the other estimates in the table.
+Due to the outlying nature of these cross-elasticities and the other issues discussed here, they are not adopted here for the computations in the main text.

 The estimates of cross-price elasticity across the various studies display significant variation.
-Setting aside the low, insignificant estimate of Allcott and Rafkin (2021), the estimates for εENDS,cig range from 0.54 on the low end to 6.5 on the high end, although the different types of products (e.g., disposables vs. reusables), elasticities (short-run, long-run), and modeling approaches (static, dynamic, differing functional forms, etc.) make direct comparison of estimates problematic.
+Setting aside the low, insignificant estimate of Allcott and Rafkin (2022), the estimates for εENDS,cig range from 0.54 on the low end to 6.5 on the high end, although the different types of products (e.g., disposables vs. reusables), elasticities (short-run, long-run), and modeling approaches (static, dynamic, differing functional forms, etc.) make direct comparison of estimates problematic.
 Ignoring possible noncomparability for the moment, the high end for a reasonable range of estimates for εENDS,cig appears to be 1.8, implying that a 1% increase in cigarette prices increases demand for e-cigarettes by 1.8%, showing that the two products are highly substitutable.
 The lower estimates from the careful study of Cotti et al. (2022), εENDS,cig = 1.1 are also of interest, given the high-quality empirical methods and recent data used.
 Thus for purposes of the computations in the text a reasonable range for εENDS,cig will be taken to be 1.1 to 1.8.
 There are fewer estimates of the converse elasticity, εcig,ENDS, and they have a broad range from almost 0 to 1.7.